Giuseppe5000/NeuralNetwork/README.md

 ```
 And you'll find all the examples executables in the ```build_examples``` directory.

+## Portability
+I tested the code on a linux distro with GCC.

+However the code **should** work without any problems on MacOS with Clang and on Windows with MSVC (after i will remove the VLAs) or minGW.

 ## TODOs
 - [x] Optimize the use of intermediate_products in feed\_forward (by removing the res var).
 But in this way should store the activations and not the products.
 (Btw intermediate\_products can be stored on the NN struct).\ Maybe i can store on NN both intermediate\_products and intermediate\_activations.
 - [ ] Remove the use of VLAs from backprop, by using an allocated big enough space with malloc at the start of fit.